andrelopez/cron-parser-cli/README.md

 ~$ (venv) pip install --editable .
 ```

-### Run Tests
+### Tests

-Tests are managed by [pytest](https://docs.pytest.org/en/6.2.x/contents.html) and tests are under `test` directory
+Tests are managed by [pytest](https://docs.pytest.org/en/6.2.x/contents.html), the tests are under the `test` directory,
-You can run the tests with the following command:
+you can run the tests with the following command:

 ```bash
 ~$ (venv) pytest tests -v